qthibeault/mocha-notes-plugin/README.md

 How it Works
 ------------
-This module monkey-patches the `Test` class to expose a field called `notes`.
+This module monkey-patches the `Test` class to expose a method called `note`.
+This method appends key value pairs to a private object calles `notes`.
+The custom reporter packaged with this plugin adapts the JSON reporter to display the notes in the output.